btimby/sphinx-haystack/README.md

 Sphinx-haystack handles this by using a Document model.
 By default, each indexed document will result in the creation of a Document instance.
 This instance will lend it's pk as the unique document ID Sphinx requires.
-In addition, this model is used as the instead of the default haystack.model.SearchResult class.
+In addition, this model is used as the search() method's result_class instead of the default haystack.model.SearchResult class.
 It emulates it's behavior.

 The Document class uses a GenericForeignKey to reference the indexed object.
-This adds overhead but is the only way to guarantee a unique docuemnt ID when indexing multiple models into the same Sphinx index.
+This adds overhead but is the only way to guarantee a unique document ID when indexing multiple models into the same Sphinx index.